 San Antonio: For help with medical bills, check out Comal Care, CareLink, and the Christian Assistance Ministry (for prescription drug help).

 San Diego: The Patient Aid Program offers emergency financial assistance to blood cancer patients in active treatment.
 You can also apply for a SAFE grant to try and get funding for doctor’s bills you owe money on (as well as various other bills).

 Dallas: The Housing Crisis Center of Dallas has the ACE program to help head of households with mental conditions and substance abuse find permanent housing.
-You can also get medical assistance, regardless of your ability to pay, through the Foremost Family Health Centers.

 Emergency Financial Help for Veterans